wqking/eventpp/doc/eventdispatcher.md

 EventDispatcher holds a map of `<EventType, CallbackList>` pairs.
 On dispatching, EventDispatcher finds the CallbackList of the event type, then invoke the callback list.
 The invocation is always synchronous.
 The listeners are triggered when `EventDispatcher::dispatch` is called.

+All functions in EventDispatcher are also available in EventQueue.

 <a id="a2_2"></a>
 ## API reference